tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 I most commonly reach for this style when using a hash as a counter.

-For example, let's say we want to count the number of occurrences of each letter in a sentence.
+For example, let's say we want to count the occurrences of each letter in a sentence.
 Without a default value you would have to do something like:

 ```ruby
 sentence =